-- Take a picture with the bronze statue of poet and native Portlander, Henry Wadsworth Longfellow.
+- Take a picture with the bronze statue of the poet and native Portlander, Henry Wadsworth Longfellow.
 You can also visit his house.

 - Walk the 4.2-mile loop Back Cove Trail, dreaming of buying one of the large waterfront homes.
 When you get to the bridge, look across at the B&M Baked Beans factory.

 - Try a rhubarb (yes rhubarb) wine.
 Maine has long, harsh winters, resulting in a short growing season.
-Because of that its crops need to be hardy.
+Because of that, its plants need to be hardy.
 One of the most successful crops in Maine is rhubarb.
 We had tried some before when we came to Maine for Maple Syrup Sunday that was too fruit-forward to be a good wine.
 Amanda at Eighteen Twenty Wines set out to make a rhubarb wine that even a wine connoisseur would appreciate, and she did a fabulous job.

 - Try Honey Mead at Maine Mead Works.
 I warned you that the cocktail game is strong in Portland, Maine, right?
 They also make excellent mead in varied flavors.
-I hadn’t tried mead before, but loved it.
+I hadn’t tried mead before but loved it.
 My favorite was the HoneyMaker Lavender Mead.

-- Enjoy the food trucks at Allegash Brewing Company, Portland’s most famous brewery.
+- Enjoy the food trucks at Allagash Brewing Company, Portland’s most famous brewery.
 Check their website to see what food trucks are set to be there and then walk around to all the other spirit shops in the area, such as Foundation Brewing Company.